 How you sign your email off is equally important.
 Rather than ending it with a request for them to get back to you, you can express an acknowledgement of their busy schedule.
 You aren’t in a position above the influencer, so requesting to reply could appear to be commanding the individual, however politely you may be presenting it.

-Influencers tend to reply positively to emails where the writer understands their problems and busy schedule.
+Influencers tend to reply positively to outreach emails where the writer understands their problems and busy schedule.
 You’re more likely to get a positive response that way.

 With these steps, you can get started and build on your influencer email outreach.
 Remember the stats we mentioned above?
 There is so much potential to tap into.